top of page

 Adding collage, and trying not to be too literal or too careful.

-• take a break and come back later
+• Take a break and return later.

-Honestly: sometimes it doesn't work out, and it'll be in the "paint over" pile or sadly destined for the bin.
+Honestly: sometimes it doesn't work out, and it'll be in the 'paint over' pile or sadly destined for the bin.
 I actually removed the collage layers from this piece and tore them up to make some beautiful new collage fragments!

-Honestly: sometimes it doesn't work out, and it'll be in the "paint over" pile or sadly destined for the bin.
+Honestly: sometimes it doesn't work out, and it'll be in the 'paint over' pile or sadly destined for the bin.
 I actually removed the collage layers from this piece and tore them up to make some beautiful new collage fragments!

-You can view more of my collage paintings in the Wild Gardens collection on my website, or follow me on Instagram (@paintingbeautifulplaces)
+You can view more of my collage paintings in the Wild Gardens collection on my website, or follow me on Instagram (@paintingbeautifulplaces).

 Chloe